JamesCowans/portfolio-project-1-mindfullness/README.md

 #HTML and CSS Testing

 The email form was tested and received a conformation message and the HTML and CSS were run through the W3C checkers with only the iframes that YouTube use for the embedded videos flagging up as a concern

+##Lighthouse Testing

+The site was tested using lighthouse from chrome developer tools